fission/docs.fission.io/docs/content/en/docs/concepts/_index.md

 dynamic loader that can load a function.
 Some environments also contain builder containers, which take care of compilation and gathering dependencies.

+You can modify any of Fission's existing environments and rebuild them, or you can also build a new environment from scratch.

 The following pre-built environments are currently available for use in Fission: